pojntfx/pojde/README.md

 Usage:

-    apply:              Starts or creates the container, interactively configures it, and restarts it's services
+    apply:              (Re-)creates the container, interactively configures it, and restarts it's services
     start:              Starts the container
     stop:               Stops the container
     restart:            Restarts the container